 Table of Ranking URLs

 This table holds the different URLs for which the domain (or the host, directory or URL) you are evaluating has rankings within the Top-10 and Top-100 results on Google.
+Here you’ll also find the best keyword for the respective URL.
+We consider the best keyword to be the keyword that generates the most organic clicks for this URL.

 The filters allow you to further refine your list of URLs and eventually discover features that could be optimized.